Property Taxes

 The following are the most common ways in which states provide property tax relief.

-Circuit breakers usually ease the property tax burden by setting a threshold above which property tax burdens cannot rise.
+Circuit breakers relieve the property tax burden when it exceeds a certain share of the homeowner's income.
 They take their name from the mechanism used to relieve an overloaded electrical circuit.
-The threshold is typically equal to a percentage of income and tends to benefit residents with low and middle incomes.
-Tax expenditures can take many forms including reduced tax rates on some forms of income, credits, and deductions.
+The threshold is typically equal to a percentage of income to benefit residents with low and middle incomes.

-With property tax deferrals, homeowners can postpone payment of property taxes.
-Typically, they are not required to pay until the sale of the home or the owner’s death.
+With property tax deferrals, homeowners can postpone payment of property taxes until the sale of the home or the owner's death and help homeowners with low liquid income stay in their homes.
 Many states limit their deferral programs to older homeowners or those with disabilities.

 Finally, funding for elementary and secondary education relies mainly on local property taxes.
 This may lead to disparities in educational funding among school districts.
 Residents of poorer districts may face higher effective property tax rates compared to wealthier districts.
 Yet, they may have inferior educational facilities and services.